Humsey Hai Jahaan

-Humsey Hai Jahaan is a 2008 romance comedy Indian Bollywood film directed by Mashhoor Amrohi and produced by Tajdar Amrohi.
+Hum Sey Hai Jahaan is a 2008 romance comedy Indian Bollywood film directed by Mashhoor Amrohi and produced by Tajdar Amrohi.
 It stars Mashhoor Amrohi, Vishakha Singh (in her Bollywood debut), Jackie Shroff in lead roles.
 The film was a box office failure.

 Development

 Mashoor Kamal Amrohi, the grandson of filmmaker and writer Kamal Amrohi debuted as an actor, director and scriptwriter of the film while the shooting of the film took place at Singapore.
 Vishakha Singh chose as a female lead.